Ghost MV1 Review

 The Ghost MV1 has a lot of different components, so cleaning it is a pretty involved task.
 Or to put it more frankly, cleaning this thing is a chore.
 For one thing, if you have one of the models with a high gloss finish, you have to regularly wipe it down with a dry cloth to remove those pesky fingerprints.

-As for the innards of the MV1, you need to remove the mouthpiece apparatus, separate it into its various components and then dip them in a bowl of isopropyl alcohol.
+The MV1 also requires high maintenance compared to other portable vapes.
+As for the innards, you need to remove the mouthpiece apparatus, separate it into its various components and then dip them in a bowl of isopropyl alcohol.
 You then need to use a q-tip dipped in iso to clean out the crucible chamber.
 Of course, when you’re done, you have to put the whole thing together again.
 It’s a tedious undertaking.
-The MV1 requires high maintenance compared to other portable vapes.

 Performance and Vapor Quality